6 Takeaways From Election Night 2020

 But, wait, there's even more to count.
 While all eyes focus on the Upper Midwest and Pennsylvania, there are still many votes to count in North Carolina and Georgia, which looked like healthy Trump wins and then started to shift after midnight.

 As of 4:05 a.m.
 ET, Trump was ahead of Democrat Joe Biden in North Carolina by just 1.4 percentage points or fewer than 77,000 votes out of 5 million with 6% of the vote left to count.
-As the result of a court ruling, North Carolina will be able to count mail-in votes that were post marked on Election Day until Friday.
+As the result of a court ruling, North Carolina will be able to count mail-in votes that were postmarked on Election Day until Friday.

 The candidates are separated by 2.5 percentage points in Georgia, or about 117,000 votes.
-There is still 7 percent of the vote to count.
+There is still 7% of the vote to count.

 This election has taken lots of twists and turns.
 What's one or two more?